brettmariani923/Tetris/README.md

 }
 ```

-This method is pretty much the core logic the entire game is based off of, and many of the other methods incorporate or are built around this logic.
+This method essentially expresses the core logic the entire game is based off of.
+Many of the other methods that make up the game incorporate or are built around this logic.

 ---